 Arbitration is a form of Alternative Dispute Resolution ("ADR") in this Court.
 Arbitration is governed by Local Rule 201.1.
-The Arbitration Program has been revised to provide for a "compliance judge for arbitration" (currently Magistrate Judge Joel Schneider).
+The Arbitration Program has been revised to provide for a "compliance judge for arbitration" (currently Magistrate Judge Lois H. Goodman).
 The duty of this judicial officer is to administer the arbitration program as a whole and to monitor the arbitration processes.
 Individual case management, however, remains at all times with the assigned District Judge or Magistrate Judge.

 Subject to the exceptions set forth in L.CivR.
 201.1(d)(2), the Clerk shall designate and process for Compulsory Arbitration any civil action pending before the Court where the relief sought consists only of money damages not in excess of $150,000 exclusive of interest and costs and any claim for punitive damages.